TalkStats/R_recommendations/README.md

 <http://ggvis.rstudio.com/> - video:
 <https://www.youtube.com/watch?feature=player_embedded&v=LOXe6Eu59As>

-Also worth mentioning is Ramnath's (author of slidify) rcharts package but that requires a bit more knowledge and skill.
+Also worth mentioning is Ramnath's (author of slidify) rCharts package but that requires a bit more knowledge and skill.
 It also plays well with slidify and shiny: